 But control of immigration, whether EU or non-EU, has always been within our governments’ remit.
 ‘We’ (along with Ireland and Sweden) decided to open our jobs market to the Accession nations (Poland, Slovakia, Czech Republic, Slovenia, Hungary, Lithuania, Latvia, Estonia) in 2004 thus initiating an unprecedented influx from these nations.
 Having said that, workers from these countries have made and are making a significant contribution to, for example, the cafe and restaurant scene in Bath and elsewhere.
 Eddie (Slovenia), Emma (Slovakia) and other Slovenes, Slovaks and a Lithuanian may be found speaking perfect English and providing good service at Kingsmead Kitchen; similarly Slavo (Slovakia) at Thoughtful Bread.
 There are many others from these nations at, for example, Rosario’s, Cafe Rouge, Bistro Pierre and Aqua adding to the already vibrant Italian, French and Spanish restaurant scene.

 Locally, Wadswick (farm and country store) has had a Slovakian couple and a Lithuanian couple working at the farm and store for many years.
 The fine dry stone walling in and around the complex was undertaken by the ‘vyras’ from Lithuania.
-At Wadswick Green we find Bianca and her manager (both from Romania) in the Greenhouse restaurant.
+At Wadswick Green we find Bianca and her manager Andrea (both from Romania) in the Greenhouse restaurant.
 Bianca speaks English and French as well as Romanian of course and hails from Timisoara which is destined to be the European Capital of Culture in 2021.
 Timisoara was, apparently, the first city in mainland Europe to be illuminated by electric light (the things you learn in cross-cultural conversations!).
 Andrea hails from Bacao and speaks English, Italian and Spanish in addition to her native Romanian.

 The much-used slogan ‘Take back control’ implies that we have to be out of Europe to control immigration but our governments have simply failed to use any of the methods by which immigration could have been controlled.
 Other EU countries implement biometric and residence checks in order to control ‘freedom of movement’.
 In Belgium, for example, after three months any EU migrant must either have a job or a realistic chance of one, be a dependent of a family member who does, or have funds to support themselves, along with sickness insurance.
 But we have never bothered to get EU residents to register their presence nor have we asked welfare claimants their nationality nor had any system for requiring EU migrants to take out health insurance.